Xor Filters: Faster and Smaller Than Bloom and Cuckoo Filters: Xor Filters

 To construct the xor filter, we allocate an array $B$ large enough to store $\lfloor 1.23 \cdot |S| \rfloor + 32$ fingerprints.
 We iterate over the keys and their indexes in the reverse order, compared to how they were identified in the ``Mapping Step'' (Algorithm~\ref{alg:mapping}).
 For each key, there are three corresponding locations $h_0(x), h_1(x), h_2(x)$ in the table $B$; the index associated with the key is one of $h_0(x), h_1(x), h_2(x)$.
 We set the value of $B[i]$ so that $B[h_0(x)] \xor B[h_1(x)] \xor B[h_2(x)] = \fingerprint(x)$.
 We repeat this for each key.
 Each key is processed once.

 By our construction, an entry in $B$ is modified at most once.
 After we modify an entry $B[i]$, then none of the values $B[h_0(x)]$, $B[h_1(x)]$, $B[h_2(x)]$ will ever be modified again.
 This follows by our argument where we work through Algorithm~\ref{alg:mapping} in reverse: $i$ is different from $h_0(x'), h_1(x'), h_2(x')$ for all keys $x'$ encountered so far.
+Remember that we use a stack, so the last entry added to the stack in Algorithm~\ref{alg:mapping} is removed first in Algorithm~\ref{alg:assigning}.
 Thus, our construction is correct: we have that for all keys $x$ in $S$ at the end of Algorithm~\ref{alg:assigning}.